amarshall/include_any/README.md

 ## Usage

-The method of interest here is `IncludeAny.include_any`.
+The method of interest here is `IncludeAny#include_any`.
 By default this is not mixed-in anywhere, but doing

     require 'include_any/core_ext'